Separating and Collapsing Electoral Control Types: Results

-$\subseteq$: Let $(C, V, p) \in \approvaldcpvteuw$ and let $(V_1, V_2)$ be a vote partition that witnesses this membership.
+$\subseteq$: Let $(C, V, p) \in \approvaldcpvteuw$.
+Note that this implies $\|C\| \geq 2$, since in one-candidate approval elections the one candidate always wins.
+Let $(V_1, V_2)$ be a vote partition that witnesses $(C, V, p) \in \approvaldcpvteuw$.
 As the tie-handling rule is the \te\ rule, it must hold (since if $p$ uniquely won both subelections it necessarily would uniquely win the second-round election) that either $p$ is eliminated in both subelections (either by tieing or by losing) or $p$ uniquely wins one subelection, some other candidate $d$ uniquely wins the other subelection, and $p$ does not uniquely win the final round (thus $d$'s score must be at least as large as $p$'s score when using vote set $V$).
-This also tells us that $\|C\| \geq 2$.
-In the first case, the partition $(V_1, V_2)$ witnesses $(C, V, p) \in \dcpvtenuw$ since $p$ will not proceed to the final round.
+In the first case, the partition $(V_1, V_2)$ witnesses $(C, V, p) \in \approvaldcpvtenuw$ since $p$ will not proceed to the final round.
 In the second case, using the partition $(V, \emptyset)$ suffices for the following reasons.
 In the subelection $(C, V)$, since $d$'s score is at least as large as that of $p$, either $d$ uniquely wins the subelection or both $p$ and $d$ tie and are eliminated by the tie-handling rule.
 In the subelection $(C, \emptyset)$ every candidate ties and so all candidates are eliminated by the tie-handling rule (since $\|C\| \geq 2$).
-Thus $p$ is eliminated in both subelections, does not proceed to the final round, and so is not a final-round winner.~\end{proofs}
+Thus $p$ is eliminated in both subelections, does not proceed to the final round, and so is not a final-round winner.~\end{proof}